matthewddiaz/Data-Structures/src/com/matthewddiaz/datastructures/trees/README.md

    **Time Complexity:** Θ(lg(h))

 3) **Node treeSearch(T key)** - returns the node in the BST that contains the input key value.
-NOTE: If no node in the BST contains the input key value then null is returned.
+If no node in the BST contains the input key value then null is returned.
     **Time Complexity:** Θ(lg(h))